Levridge-Tory/LevridgeIntegrationDocs/docs/Kahler.md

 framework and written to D365 F&O

 ### Configuration for Kahler in Azure
-This instance can be a single instance runing in the cloud.
+This instance can be a single instance running in the cloud.
+This instance will handle the Dispensing Work Record from Kahler to D365 F&O

 In the appsettings.json you will need to define the [SourceConfig](./SourceConfig.md) and [TargetConfig](./TargetConfig.md) nodes as follows: